RIDOS/echo-hello/README.md

 ## Links

-Project written with help [spatecon](https://github.com/spatecon) and I really thanks with this experience.
+I would like [spatecon](https://github.com/spatecon) for their instructional video and guidance, which greatly contributed to the development of this application.